You collect the rent — but the tenant owns the shopper. That's the relationship to win back.

 Does this work across multiple malls and cities in our portfolio?

-Yes — one member identity resolves across every tenant, mall, and city, exactly the cross-city, cross-mall unified-identity pattern HOUSE 66 runs across 10 projects in 8 cities.
+Yes — one member identity (One ID) resolves across every tenant, mall, and city, with a Group Unified Points Center carrying a single currency across formats — the cross-city, cross-mall unified-identity pattern HOUSE 66 runs across 10 projects in 8 cities.
 National strategy, property-level execution.

 Book a demo, or assess your current retention maturity in three minutes.